adityakumarm/control-mouse-via-hand-gestures/README.md

-# control-mouse-via-webcam
+# control-mouse-via-hand-gestures
-Hand detection and controlling mouse with webcam using OpenCV and AutoPy.
+Hand detection and controlling mouse with gestures using OpenCV and AutoPy.